Working with Mesh Data#

 The Cartopy-Matplotlib combination is not optimised for displaying the high number of irregular shapes associated with meshes.
 Thankfully mesh visualisation is already popular in many other fields (e.g. CGI, gaming, SEM microscopy), so there is a wealth of tooling available, which GeoVista harnesses for cartographic plotting.

-GeoVista’s default behaviour is to convert lat-lon information into full XYZ coordinates so the data is visualised on the surface of a 3D globe.
+GeoVista’s default behaviour is to convert lat-lon information into full XYZ coordinates so the data is visualised on the surface of a 3D globe; 2D projections are also supported.
 The plots are interactive by default, so it’s easy to explore the data in detail.

 Code